joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/genetiivi_flashcard.md

   var currentQuestion = 0;
   var qbank = [
-    ['Tämä on Travisin uusi Jaguar.', 'Tämä on Travisin uusi Jaguar.<br>This is Travis'(s) new Jaguar'], ['Auton vaihdelaatikko on rikki.', 'Auton vaihdelaatikko on rikki.<br>The gearbox of this car is broken.'], ['Se on tämän auton uusi malli.', 'Se on tämän auton uusi malli.<br>It is the newest model of this car.'], ["RABBIT", "CONEJO"],
+    ['Tämä on Travisin uusi Jaguar.', "Tämä on Travisin uusi Jaguar.'<br>'This is Travis'(s) new Jaguar."], ['Auton vaihdelaatikko on rikki.', 'Auton vaihdelaatikko on rikki.<br>The gearbox of this car is broken.'], ['Se on tämän auton uusi malli.', 'Se on tämän auton uusi malli.<br>It is the newest model of this car.'], ["RABBIT", "CONEJO"],